Trikke76/Zabbix-Book/docs/configuration/zabbix-users.md

 - An ```Admin``` user will have more rights than a regular user and will be able to make some configuration changes in Zabbix.
 - A ```Super Admin``` can access all parts of the menu.
 The user will have read/write access to all host and template groups.
 Access can't be revoked by denying access to groups like with a normal admin.

-## User Roles

-User roles have been in Zabbix since version 5.2 and make our live more easy by allowing us to make some custom adjustments to the standard defind user types in Zabbix.

-???+ warning
-    Be aware the no permissions can be added to user roles only permissions can be revoked.

 ## Creating a new User in Zabbix

 So now that we are in the users section of Zabbix it's probably a good time to create a new user for our system.
 If you skipped previous step go to the menu '''Users''' -> '''Users'''.